papasj19/Jupyter-Examples/README.md

 The data set for Predictive Analytics is not as large as the one mentioned above.
 There does not exist another dataset for this section either.

-To swap between the different datasets for the Search Alorithms section, just edit the line from `Blind_Search.ipynb` shown below and change the name of the txt file to one of larger size that you want to use.
+To swap between the different datasets for the Search Alorithms section, just edit the line from `blindSearch.ipynb` shown below and change the name of the txt file to one of larger size that you want to use.
 ```python
 m = Maze("/content/maze2.txt")
 ```